 The late singer Prince once said this, “Money can’t buy you happiness, but it’ll pay for the search.”
 A sentiment many adults can relate to, we’re sure.
 It doesn’t help that we are living in a world that preaches “inner contentment” over materialistic possession & societal approval either.
 No, we’re not saying that you should work yourself senseless to afford a home, but it would be foolish to deny the pivotal role that financial literacy and money play in our lives.

 The other major obstacle that stands in our way is the lack of homebuying basics.
 Yes, property literacy amongst Malaysians is surprisingly low and sad.
 Property literacy and financial literacy often go hand in hand too, so it’s safe to say that there are a large number of Malaysians out there who might be less informed when it comes to homebuyers.
 However, the demand for housing on residential property are still present.

-Even without any statistics or numbers to add to the topic, the number of homebuying guides targeted at Malaysians on the internet should speak for itself.
+Even without any statistics or numbers to add to the topic, the number of homebuying guides targeted at potential homebuyers on the internet should speak for itself.
 Ministry of Housing and Local Government, housing developer, Estate Agents and Property Managers, housing counselor are some of the involved parties that could be part of the entire process.
 To put it simply, many of us can’t manage our finances well, neither can we achieve our homebuying dreams with ease.

 You might be thinking… Duh!
 But let’s see you’re on the same page with us.
 When talking about buying a home(s), our mind tends to wander off to the big picture – Money and Mortgages.
 True, these two play a determining factor in how, what, and where your new home will end up looking.
 But we’re talking about getting to know the area surrounding your home, the people, the roads to name a few.